lukeswitz/DragonSync/README.md

 ## Requirements

-### **Pre-installed on WarDragon:**
+### **Pre-installed on WarDragon Pro: (Skip to step 5)**
-If running DragonSync on the WarDragon kit, all dependencies are pre-configured, including hardware-specific sensors and GPS modules.
+If running DragonSync on the WarDragon Pro kit, all dependencies are pre-configured, including hardware-specific sensors and GPS modules.

 ### **For Other Systems:**
 If you install DragonSync elsewhere, ensure the following: